Home

 Bufford, J. H. & Russell, Benjamin, "Abandonment of the Whalers in The Arctic Ocean September 1871" - Plate 3, lithograph.
 Mystic Seaport Museum, 1942.3

-At the heart of the current site are seven interconnected databases.
+At the heart of the site are eight interrelated databases.
 Three of them relate to American offshore whaling: one describing every known voyage from the 1700s through the 1920s, another transcribing location information from whaling logbooks, and the third containing crew lists for these voyages.
 Two of the databases relate to the British Southern Whale Fishery (1775–1859): one describing every known voyage, whaling or sealing, to the south of Britain, and one containing the corresponding crew lists.
 The sixth database describes whaling voyages from British North America, including Nova Scotia and New Brunswick from 1779–1845.
-And the seventh describes voyages from France.
+The seventh describes voyages from France, and the eighth describes voyages from Scotland to the Arctic.

 Explore